 This is also where analytics comes in.
 HR serves the business and should follow the organizational objectives.
 All HR outcomes and activities that HR focuses on should lead to these business outcomes.

-Analytics is a great tool to measure the effectiveness of the HR interventions aimed at reaching these business outcomes.
+Analytics is a great tool to measure the effectiveness of the HR interventions aimed at reaching these business outcomes and increasing the overall organizational effectiveness.
 This relates to the two models I included at the beginning of the article, which show the value that is added through HR practices.
 In this case by hiring the right people and training them on the job.